 Despite interest in movement therapies to treat cognitive impairment,[17,19,22,31] only a few clinical trials have been completed.
 A randomized controlled trial of qigong—a set of coordinated gentle exercises, meditation, and breathing—demonstrated improved self-reported cognitive impairment in cancer survivors after chemotherapy.
 Other movement studies used one-group designs, were not randomized, or were secondary analyses.[18,23]

-An intervention focused specifically on maintaining and restoring the capacity to direct attention, actively focus, and concentrate—components of cognitive function—was developed and tested in breast cancer survivors.
+An intervention focused specifically on restoring and maintaining the capacity to direct attention, actively focus, and concentrate—components of cognitive function—was developed and tested in breast cancer survivors.
 The intervention consisted of exposure to the natural environment, including activities such as walking or sitting outdoors, tending plants or gardening, watching birds or other wildlife, and caring for pets.
 Participants contracted in writing to spend 120 minutes per week engaged in one or more of these activities.
 Neuropsychological tests of attention demonstrated greater improvement in the capacity to direct attention in the group that participated in attention-restoring activities than in the control group.

 Mindfulness-based stress reduction (MBSR) is an integrative therapy that focuses on bringing attention and awareness to each moment in a nonjudgmental way.
 The benefits of MBSR have been evaluated in numerous studies of health conditions such as chronic pain, anxiety, and fibromyalgia.
 A review of MBSR studies in cancer patients found only two randomized trials with positive results, despite a small sample size.[28,32] In one large, adequately powered, randomized trial in breast cancer survivors, the MBSR group showed more improvement in self-reported confusion than did the control group at the end of the intervention period, but there were no long-term effects.
 No objective measures of cognitive function were used in this trial, and evidence of impairment was not a requirement for study eligibility.

-A smaller study showed that MBSR participants experienced more positive effects on self-reported attention and working memory than did a control group; the finding was durable at 6 months.
+A smaller study showed that MBSR participants experienced more positive effects on self-reported attention and working memory than did a control group.
+The finding was durable at 6 months.
 An objective measure of accuracy also showed durable improvement in the MBSR group.